 The actual probability of equal numbers of heads and tails in six coin tosses is 20/64 (ca. 31%) or about one out of three.
 Does this means that if we repeat our coin flipping experiment of six consecutive coin tosses three times, we are guaranteed one outcome of equal numbers of heads and tails?
 Again, not necessarily.

-Calculating the probabilities of equalization
+Calculating the probabilities of equalisation

 So, for different numbers of coin tosses, what are the chances of getting equal numbers of heads (H) and tails (T)?
 At any stage either H leads or T leads or we have equality.
 To have equality in any sequence, the total number of tosses must be even.

 As we increase the number of tosses (2,4,6,8…), we are likely to think that equal numbers of H or T become more likely.
-This is an intuitive application of the law of averages; the common belief that as sample size grows, outcome gets closer and closer to the average of the whole population or, more simply, the reason why we are likely to expect a sunny day following a week of rainy days.
+This is an intuitive application of the law of averages; the common belief that as the sample size grows, outcomes gets closer and closer to the average of the whole population or, more simply, the reason why we are likely to expect a sunny day following a week of rainy days.

 From a statistics point of view, though, this is not just wrong; it is spectacularly wrong.